Saturday, February 17, 2024

 Philmore PS123 Power Supply (8): 4th Unit

 I now have four of these antique Philmore PS123 power supplies.
 The first I got from KA5VZE as a basket case, back in May of 2023.
-This is the unit covered by most of the posts in this blog.
+That is the unit covered by most of the posts in this blog.
 I first attempted to redesign the unit with an LM338K.
 That was a long saga where I wasted a lot of energy designing and building the LM338K unit, only to find I couldn't get the LM338K parts.
 I did get some LM338Ks, but they were counterfeit units that wouldn't handle over 1 amp...

 OK then...
 I did a 2nd redesign, changing from a PNP pass transistor to an NPN 2N3055.
-This work out ok, I modified the board I built for the previous LM338K circuit into the 2N3055 circuit.
+This worked out ok, I modified the board I built for the previous LM338K circuit into the 2N3055 circuit.
 On initial testing it appears to work ok but I haven tested it up to 3 amps yet.
 See this link for info

 In the process of this work I found second and third PS123 units on Ebay.com.
 The second was an unused unit in the box, see link.
 This was very nice since the original factory wiring and parts were intact and it included manufacturer's one page instructions contained a schematic.
-This unit cost me $10 plus $20 shipping.
+This unit cost me \$10 plus \$20 shipping.

 The third unit was ordered at the same time as the second and when it arrived it appeared to be operating well, and contained original parts and wiring, but with the 2SB411 PNP pass transistor replaced.
-It cost $15 plus $15 shipping.
+It cost \$15 plus \$15 shipping.

 I found another PS123 unit on Ebay, it was described as "not working" for parts only.
-I paid $5 for the broken unit plus $12 for shipping.
+I paid \$5 for the broken unit plus \$12 for shipping.
 I figured the 18VAC 3 amp transformer in the unit is worth that much.
 Here's a photo of the unit as it arrived.

 Upon inspection I found that 1) a wire from the transformer to the diode bridge had broken off, 2) the base drive transistor heat sink was in contact with the transformer, 3) the emitter lead was in contact with the unit's case at the transistor.